josegarciav/josegarciav.github.io/_pages/cv.md

   * [DGII](https://dgii.gov.do/Paginas/default.aspx)
   * Duties included:
     * Collaborated in developing the analytics & machine learning feedback system to label taxpayers as risky or not risky.
-    * Mapped shareholding structures using graph theory (NetworkX, Bokeh) to identify central entities and uncover hidden transactional relationships, improving the detection and prioritization of tax evasion cases by 2x.
     * Built models such as linear regression, decision trees, PCA, and clustering.
+    * Helped define sector-specific, multidimensional risk metrics spanning income underreporting, cost inflation, shareholder benefit abuse, and transfer pricing anomalies.
+    * Mapped shareholding structures with graph theory (NetworkX, Bokeh), leveraging centrality insights to reveal influential entities and hidden transactional links, improving tax evasion case prioritization by 2x.
     * Created the Data Warehouse inventory eCatalog, a Shiny (R) solution mapping all data infrastructure used for risk estimations (metadata, data dictionaries, data lineage).
-This streamlined the process of identifying data sources by 5x.
+This streamlined the process of identifying data sources by 2x.

 Skills